 - The company is dissolved

-For more information about any of the above, or for a free no obligation discussion, please email or call Blacks’ Insolvency team today on 0113 207 0000.
+For more information about Company Voluntary Arrangements, Administration, Administrative Receivership, or Liquidation, please email or call Blacks’ Insolvency team today on 0113 207 0000.